vigour-io/hub.js/README.md

   There is firebase right?
   - better subscriptions, “observable deep queries”
   - conflict resolution
-  - flexbile
+  - flexible
-  - completely open source — can be hosted on now or anywhere else (deploy button on the readme)
+  - completely open source — can be hosted on now or anywhere else
-  - use as a hub for all your integrations — custom AND standard (segment io meets self managed)
+  - use as a hub for all your integrations — custom AND standard

 ### What does it do?
   - Create realtime branches of data